Description:

 Let’s build and execute the “clsInputMSSQLDBDef” example.

-- Create a new ETL definition called “clsInputMSSQLDBDef” and open the definition in designer mode.
+- Create a new ETL definition named “clsInputMSSQLDBDef” and open it in designer mode.

-- Drag “clsInputMSSQLDB, clsTransformCase, and clsOutputMSSQLDB” steps to the canvas.
+- Drag the “clsInputMSSQLDB, clsTransformCase, and clsOutputMSSQLDB” steps to the canvas.

 - Connect the dots between the “clsInputMSSQLDB” and other steps, as shown above.